scriptPilot/app-framework/DOCUMENTATION.md

 ### Test your application

+- Run `npm run dev` to start the development server in the web browser
+  - `CTRL + C` to stop the development server
+- Run `npm run ios` to open Xcode with an iOS development build
+- Run `npm run android` to open Android Studio with a development build

 App Framework fix your code automatically on each test or build command.
 To disable this behavior, you can set the config parameter *fixCodeOnBuild* to false.
 If some findings could not be fixed automatically, they will be logged to *code-findings.log*.

 If *dev-firebase* is configured in *config.json* file, on each test command, the Firebase database and storage rules are deployed automatically.